 About the Morawa District High School

-The Morawa town site school commenced in 1923 with an average daily attendance of 8 pupils.
-Since then the school population has varied with a present day student number just in excess of 180.
+The Morawa town site school commenced in 1923 with an average daily attendance of 8 pupils, since then the school population has varied with a present day student number just in excess of 180.
 Morawa is located in the northern wheat belt, 390kms north of Perth and 190kms south east of Geraldton.
-The town is predominantly a wheat and sheep farming community and also has an active mining sector.
+The town is predominantly a wheat and sheep farming community, that also has an active mining sector.

 Morawa District High School (Morawa DHS) is a Western Australian Department of Education Independent Public School.
 The school caters for students from Kindergarten to Year 12 and students come from within Morawa itself, nearby towns and adjacent farming areas.
 The IPS School Board and the Parents and Citizens Association, provide strong support for the school community, with sub-committees taking lead roles in special events throughout the school year.

 We are committed to the Classroom First Strategy; making every student a successful student; every teacher an effective teacher; and Morawa DHS a good school.
 Staff provide a teaching and learning environment that is safe, responsive to, and supportive of the learning needs of all students in the school.
 The Morawa DHS school community promotes excellence in teaching and learning through positive relationships with students, staff and parents.
 Strong and clear leadership is provided to promote involvement and pride in our school.

 With a very active sports committee, Morawa has a strong tradition of running successful swimming and athletics carnivals.
 The school band committee is involved in fund raising to support the band and its activities.
 Other P&C Committees include Canteen Committee, Pre-Primary Committee and the Uniform Committee.